Raise Your Hands For the Pressure Test

-Yet, when I look at my own life and remember all the challenging situations that have been thrown at me, I have to admit that those times always prepared me for something waiting for me in the future.
+Yet, when I look at my own life and remember all the challenging situations that have been thrown at me, I have to admit that those times always prepared me for something bigger and better in the future.

 You’re being groomed for greatness.

-Accept the challenge and I'm certain you'll win in ways that will change the course of your life.
+Accept the challenge and I'm certain you'll learn something that will change the course of your life forever.

 Sending you so much love,